BarrettT123/2-Month-Rocketry/README.md

   This project was part of the Space Hardware Club (SHC)'s 2-month program, where we designed built and flew a high power rocket with custom areobrakes, and a custom flight computer.
 My position on the project was Electrical Team Lead.
+In this position I was incharge of a small group of people, and we were incharge of the avionics for the rocket, and integrating with the mechanical and software teams.
+While I mainly was incharge of the design and assembly of the flight computer, I also helped out on the software team a little.